CAEP

 Over the past three years, on average, 90 percent of baccalaureate degree recipients have rated the quality of their education in their major program of study as “good” or “excellent” six to ten months after graduation.
 Millersville graduates consistently rate the overall quality of education at Millersville University nearly as high as the quality of education within their major.
 Also, given the opportunity to reflect on the value of their Millersville experience, recent alumni report similar or higher ratings than they did as seniors.

-Additional data for the 2022-2023 AY, related to Measure Four: Candidate Ability to be Hired, is currently under development and being revised due to an administrative resignation. *This data will be available as soon as possible.
+*Additional data for the 2023-2024 AY, related to Measure Four: Candidate Ability to be Hired, is being processed. *This data will be available as soon as possible.

 -